This information will help you prepare for your hepatic embolization procedure at Memorial Sloan Kettering Cancer Center (MSK).

 You may need to stop taking some of your medications before your procedure.
 We have included some common examples below.

 - If you take insulin or other medications for diabetes, you may need to change the dose before your procedure.
-Ask the doctor performing your hepatic embolization what you should do the day before and the morning of your procedure.
+Ask the doctor who prescribes your diabetes medication what you should do the morning of your procedure.

 Tell us if you're sick

 If you develop any illness (fever, cold, sore throat, or flu) before your procedure, please call a nurse in Interventional Radiology at (212) 639-2236.
-A nurse is available Monday through Friday, 9:00 am to 5:00 pm.
-After hours, during the weekend, and on holidays, call (212) 639-2000 and ask for the Interventional Radiology fellow on call.
+A nurse is available Monday through Friday from 9:00 am to 5:00 pm.
+After 5:00 pm, during the weekend, and on holidays, call (212) 639-2000 and ask for the Interventional Radiology fellow on call.

 If you need to cancel your procedure for any reason, please call the doctor who scheduled it for you.

 - Do not eat anything after midnight the night before your procedure.

 - Between midnight and up until 2 hours before your scheduled arrival time, you may drink a total of 8 ounces of clear liquids.
 This includes the liquids you will need to swallow any medications you were instructed to take the morning of your procedure.
 Examples of clear liquids include: